microsoft/NOTSOFAR1-Challenge/README.md

 # NOTSOFAR-1 Datasets - Download Instructions
+This section is for those specifically interested in downloading the NOTSOFAR datasets.<br>
 The NOTSOFAR-1 Challenge provides two datasets: a recorded meeting dataset and a simulated training dataset. <br>
-This section is for those who are specifically interested in downloading these datasets.<br>
 The datasets are stored in Azure Blob Storage, to download them, you will need to install `Azure CLI` (part of the environment setup instructions above).

+You can use either the python utilities in `utils/azure_storage.py` or the `az storage copy` command to download the datasets as described below.

 To install Azure CLI, run the following command:
 ```bash
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```

-You can use either the python utilities in `utils/azure_storage.py` or the `az storage copy` command to download the datasets as described below.

 ### Meeting Dataset for Benchmarking and Training